 Sarah and Frank were recently invited to appear on the international television programme Roundtable, to review the effectiveness of Animal Assisted Therapy.

-Would just like to say thank you for all you have done, you have been working with my Son for the last 6 weeks and I am blown away with how much of an impression you and frank have had on him.
+Would just like to say thank you for all you have done, you have been working with my son for the last 6 weeks and I am blown away with how much of an impression you and Frank have had on him.
 Your reports are exceptional and they show the complete understanding that you have.
-I have seen such an improvement in he’s happiness and he’s attention and listening skills have also improved, thank you again x
+I have seen such an improvement in his happiness and is attention and listening skills have also improved, thank you again x

 Working with Sarah and Frank has proven to be a revelation in how amazing Animal Assisted Therapy is in supporting, not only our more vulnerable pupils, but others who may be just struggling with certain worries in their life.

 Frank has been accepted as part of our school community.
 Everybody knows who we mean when we mention ‘Frank’….and in some cases, when we are talking about ‘The Amazing Frank’ to people outside of school, they believe him to be a person, because of the affection with which he is spoken about.

 Frank and Sarah have touched many lives for us – and their impact extends to the whole family.
 Take for instance X, a severely autistic pupil, with high end needs.
 X has a phobia of dogs.
 Nothing his family does can involve a dog; no play dates, no walks in the forest, even avoiding places where there may even be the possibility of a dog.

 But then Frank comes to the rescue!
 Through Sarah’s excellent ability to understand X and ‘hear’ what he tells her - a sixth sense unearths itself.
 After only a few sessions, organised around instinctive intuition, X now sits and talks to Frank, touches his fur, plays games with him – and even strokes his nose.